mainstage series

 Marie-Juliette Olga (“Lili”) Boulanger was born August 21, 1893, in Paris, and died at Mézy-sur-Seine on March 15, 1918.
 She composed this setting of Psalm 24 in Rome during 1916, scoring the choral accompaniment for 4 horns, 3 trumpets, 4 trombones, tuba, timpani, harp and organ.

 “This is an assertive work,” Rosenstiel continues.
-“Both the instruments and the voices are quite aggressive in declaring God’s dominion over the earth.
-The women’s voices appear to add both greater substance and a degree of word-painting to the composition, entering as they do for the first time on the words ‘Gates, lift up your heads, eternal gates.’”
-The closing pages return to the work’s opening material.
+“Both the instruments and the voices are quite aggressive in declaring God’s dominion over the Earth.
+The women’s voices appear to add both greater substance and a degree of word-painting to the composition, entering as they do for the first time on the words ‘Gates, lift up your heads, eternal gates.’ ” The closing pages return to the work’s opening material.

 Lili Boulanger

-Psaume CXXX
+Psaume CXXX (“Du fond de l’abîme”)

 Boulanger completed this work in 1917.
 Henri Büsser conducted the first performance in Paris on January 17, 1923.
 In addition to solo alto and chorus, the score calls for triple woodwinds (including piccolo, English horn, bass clarinet and contrabassoon), 4 horns, 3 trumpets, 4 trombones, tuba, timpani, percussion, 2 harps, organ, celesta and strings.